 Whether your insurance coverage applies to another car depends on the coverage you have, what state you live in, and the specifics of your individual policy.

-A typical auto insurance policy is made up of liability coverage, medical coverage, and optional coverage for damage to your vehicle.
+A typical auto insurance policy includes liability coverage, medical payments coverage, and optional coverage for damage to your vehicle.

 Liability coverage helps protect you if you injure someone or damage someone’s property while operating a car.
-Medical coverage helps pay for your own injuries sustained in an accident.
+Medical payments coverage helps pay for your own injuries and injuries of your passengers sustained in an accident.
 Comprehensive coverage and collision coverage are optional coverages that help pay for damage to your own vehicle.

-In most cases, the vehicle owner’s coverage will be primary for accidents.
-In situations where there’s an accident and the driver was not the vehicle owner, the driver’s insurance
+In most cases, the vehicle owner’s coverage will be primary in the event of an accident.
+In situations where there’s an accident and the driver was not the vehicle owner, the driver’s insurance will apply.

 Does liability insurance cover any car I drive?

-Liability insurance will cover cars that you drive with permission from the owner, but your coverage may not be primary.
-In the event of an accident, this means that the owner’s policy will apply before yours does.
+Liability insurance under your own policy should cover you when driving someone else’s car with permission, but your coverage may not be primary.
+In the event of an accident, this means that the owner’s policy will likely apply before yours does.

 Does comprehensive and collision insurance cover any car I drive?